LucaMalavolta/PyORBIT/docs/index.md

 :::{admonition} Keep `PyORBIT` updated!

-A small bug (one letter!) in `10.6.4` was causing pyorbit_results to quit abruptly after computing the autocorrelation function.
-The bug has been fixed in `10.6.5`.

 Current version of `PyORBIT` is [![PyPI version fury.io](https://badge.fury.io/py/pyorbit-package.svg)](https://pypi.python.org/pypi/pyprbot-package/), keep the software updated for improved performances and new models by running `pip install --upgrade pyorbit-package` on your terminal
 :::

-:::{versionadded} 10.6.3
+:::{versionadded} 10.7

 **S+LEAF exponential-sine periodic kernel now supported**

-The exponential-sine periodic (ESP) kernel is a fast approximation of the quasi-periodic (QP) kernel, implemented in the `S+LEAF` software by [Delisle et al., 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..95D/abstract) and [Delisle et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...659A.182D/abstract)
+- The exponential-sine periodic (ESP) kernel is a fast approximation of the quasi-periodic (QP) kernel, implemented in the `S+LEAF` software by [Delisle et al., 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...638A..95D/abstract) and [Delisle et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...659A.182D/abstract).
 The kernel has been implemented and tested in `PyORBIT`, and it can be used as a faster replacement of `tinyGP`

+- Textual output is now also saved as dictionaries in the corresponding *dictionaries* folder.

+- A small bug (one letter!) in `10.6.4` was causing pyorbit_results to quit abruptly after computing the autocorrelation function.
+The bug has been fixed.

 :::

-:::{versionadded} 10.6.0
+:::{versionadded} 10.6

 **Updated TTV measurement and harmonic models**